Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Discussion

 In addition to photon collection efficiency, photons that are highly pure and indistinguishable are necessary to ensure high-fidelity fusion and RUS gates.
 Currently, HSPS hold the record for indistinguishability of up to 99.5\% for photons from distinct sources, but come with a multi-photon error of 0.7\% (integrated autocorrelation of $g^{(2)}(0)=0.35\%$) \cite{alexander2024manufacturable}.
 This also comes along with a low success probability (est. $p_s<1\%$) limited by spectral filters that cause $20\%$ loss \cite{alexander2024manufacturable} and hence prevent efficient photon-number resolved heralding that suppresses multi-photon emission produced at higher success probabilities.
-The state-of-the-art for indistinguishability between photons from distinct QDs in bulk material is 93.0\% \cite{zhai2022quantum}, but is expected to reach values exceeding $99\%$ when using a cavity to suppress phonon side-band emission \cite{grange2017reducing}.
+The state-of-the-art indistinguishability between photons emitted from distinct quantum dots in bulk material is 93.0\% \cite{zhai2022quantum}, limited by a combination of phonon-induced dephasing and charge noise.
+Further improvements are expected by combining the high-quality fabrication of Ref.~\cite{zhai2022quantum} with cavity-enhanced emission \cite{grange2017reducing}, which suppresses the phonon sideband and shortens the emission lifetime—reducing both dephasing of the zero-phonon line and charge noise to enable indistinguishability above 99\%.
 Quantum dots also consistently provide sub-1\% multi-photon errors without compromising other metrics \cite{maring2024versatile}, and they hold the record for multi-photon errors as low as 0.02\% \cite{hanschke2018quantum}.

 On-chip optical components are also reaching the high levels of quality needed to implement linear-optical processing.
 Twenty-mode universal SiN chips are commercially available that reach $>97\%$ transformation fidelity \cite{taballione202320}.
 Using machine learning characterization, universal interferometers can also reach fidelity exceeding 99.77\% \cite{fyrillas2023scalable}.
 Smaller specialized integrated circuits show even higher fidelity, with a standard Mach-Zehnder interferometer reaching a fidelity up to 99.996\% when characterized with coherent light \cite{wilkes201660, alexander2024manufacturable}.
 Component losses are also improving, with SiN integrated beam splitters and mode crossings reaching 0.012\% and 0.037\%, respectively \cite{alexander2024manufacturable}.
 The components that must still be improved are the integrated PNR detectors, the chip-to-fiber interface and high-bandwidth phase shifters.
 The last two currently incur a loss of 1.3\% and 2.3\%, respectively~\cite{alexander2024manufacturable}, which exceed the maximum loss per component estimated for all but the RUS-based architecture.